ErpNetDocs/tech/advanced/document-amounts/referenced-documents.md

 > [!NOTE]
 >
-> Respectively, if we want the same amount to be distrbuten in both the current document and other documents, then this requires listing the current document as 'Referenced' as well.
+> Respectively, if you want the same amount to be distrbuten in both the current document and other documents, this requires listing the current document as 'Referenced' as well.

 For more information, see **[Amounts calculation](/advanced/document-amounts/amounts-calculation/index.md)** and **[Amounts distribution](/advanced/document-amounts/amounts-distribution/index.md)**.